WSSSDC/HelpingHand/README.md

 TBA

 # 💻 Lines of Code
-37.5k LOC for the react website, 402 for the python api & backend.
+37.5k LOC for the react website, 402 for the python API & backend.

 ## 🙇‍♂️ Acknowledgements
 We would like to thank Hack the North for the opportunity to come up with and create HelpingHand, we would also like to thank OpenAI for Codex and GPT-3.